mobiletonster/blogposts/code/web/breakingweb.md

 ![Additional Information screen in vs2002 - select .NET version](images/net6.0-lts.jpg)

+> You may notice a number of new changes in the .NET 6.0 templates:
+> * Top-level statements - you will see less boiler plate code like namespaces, usings, and main class, etc.
+> * Async Main - the main method in a console application is now Async by default
+> * Global and implicit using directives - you don't need to have all the default usings in a file as they will be inferred in most cases.
+> * File-scope namespace - the Filenames scope the code, rather than explicit namespaces in the code.

 After the project loads, paste the following code into the program.cs file.
-This new .NET 6.0

-Top-level statements
-async Main
-Global and implicit using directives
-File-scoped namespaces

 ```c#
 using var listenSocket = new Socket(SocketType.Stream, ProtocolType.Tcp);